Gift-Ojeabulu/Twitter-SentimentAirline-Analysis/README.md

 # Dashboard [Tweets US Airlines]
-This project represents a web app, created using Streamlit, for the TextAnalytics project.
+This project represents a web app, created using Streamlit, for the Text Analytics project.
 The goal of the project is to visualize various types of analysis on the data present in the dataset that can be found [here](https://data.world/crowdflower/airline-twitter-sentiment)

 # Example